Fujifilm X-Pro2 vs X-T100

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro2 and the X-T100 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the X-T100 followed on from the Fujifilm X-T20.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro2 or the Fujifilm X-T100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.